uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/named_requirements/algorithms/range.rst

 Ideally, a range is recursively splittable until the parts represent portions of work that are more efficient to execute serially rather than split further.
-The amount of work represented by a Range typically depends upon higher level context, hence a typical type that models a Range should provide a way to control the degree of splitting.
-For example, the template class :doc:`blocked_range <../../algorithms/blocked_ranges/blocked_range_cls>` has a *grainsize* parameter that specifies the biggest range considered indivisible.
+The amount of work represented by `Range` typically depends on higher level context, therefore a typical type that models a `Range` should provide a way to control the degree of splitting.
+For example, the template class :doc:`blocked_range <../../algorithms/blocked_ranges/blocked_range_cls>` has the *grainsize* parameter that specifies the biggest range considered indivisible.

-If the set of values has a sense of direction, then by convention the splitting constructor should construct the second part of the range, and update its argument to be the first part of the range.
-This enables :doc:`parallel_for <../../algorithms/functions/parallel_for_func>`, :doc:`parallel_reduce <../../algorithms/functions/parallel_reduce_func>` and :doc:`parallel_scan <../../algorithms/functions/parallel_scan_func>` algorithms, when running sequentially, to work across a range in the increasing order, typical of an ordinary sequential loop.
+If the set of values has a sense of direction, by convention the splitting constructor should construct the second part of the range and update its argument to be the first part of the range.
+This causes the :doc:`parallel_for <../../algorithms/functions/parallel_for_func>`, :doc:`parallel_reduce <../../algorithms/functions/parallel_reduce_func>`, and :doc:`parallel_scan <../../algorithms/functions/parallel_scan_func>` algorithms, when running sequentially, to work across a range in the increasing order, which is typical of an ordinary sequential loop.

-Since a Range declares a splitting and copy constructors, the default constructor for it will not be automatically generated.
-You will need to explicitly define the default constructor or add any other constructor to create an instance of Range type in the program.
+Because a `Range` declares splitting and copy constructors, the default constructor for it is not generated automatically.
+You need to explicitly define the default constructor or add any other constructor to create an instance of a `Range` type in the program.

-A type `R` meets the `Range` if it satisfies the following requirements:
+A type `R` meets `Range` if it satisfies the following requirements:

 -----------------------------------------------------